• Skip to content

 • Shingles vaccination uptake among 80 year olds (percentage of patients who have reached 80 years old in the preceding year, who have received a shingles vaccination between the ages of 70-79 years)*

-The local analysis file presents the diagnosed prevalence for 2021/22 of these 29 diseases and medical conditions, and screening / vaccination uptakes for individual practices, as well as grouped across different practices (by Primary Care Network, deprivation levels of practice patients and age of practice patients), as well as combined for all GP practices in Hull and compared with England and across the Humber and North Yorkshire Integrated Care Board.
+The local analysis file presents the diagnosed prevalence for 2023/24 of these diseases and medical conditions, and screening / vaccination uptakes for individual practices, as well as grouped across different practices by Primary Care Network (see Primary Care Profiles within Place for more information), average deprivation levels of practice patients, and by average age of practice patients.
+The local file also includes the diagnosed prevalence of all practices in England, other sub Integrated Care Board areas across the Humber and North Yorkshire Integrated Care Board and for comparator sub Integrated Care Boards (areas similar to Hull).

 For the practices in Hull, the average deprivation score of patients has been calculated (based on Index of Multiple Deprivation 2019) and the average age of the registered patients has also been calculated.
-The practices have then been divided into five approximately equal groups (based on total list size) by average deprivation score of registered patients and divided into six approximately equal groups by average patient age.
+The practices have then been divided into five approximately equal groups (based on total list size) by average deprivation score of registered patients and divided into five approximately equal groups by average patient age.
 Thus the diagnosed prevalence can be compared across deprivation groups and across age groups to assess if there is a difference in the diagnosed prevalence by deprivation and by age.
 A statistical test has also been undertaken to assess if the prevalence at practice level is associated with the average deprivation score or the average age of registered patients.
-Furthermore, there are seven Primary Care Networks in Hull.
-Primary Care Networks are groups of GP practices that are working together to provide care for all their patients (see Primary Care Profiles within Place for more information).

 The key prevalence indicators from Fingertips are also included in our Key Facts for Hull.